Skai256/mapart/README.md

 ### What were other potential images for the largest map art?

-Some of the ideas that were thrown around were school of athens, berserk manga panels, nether water avalysium art, james webb images, crunchy cat luna, narnia, and a custom 2b2t history timeline.
+Some of the ideas that were thrown around were school of athens, berserk manga panels, nether water avalysium art, james webb images, crunchy cat luna, narnia, a custom 2b2t history timeline, and vela supernova remnant.

 ### What was the first map art ever created with the bot?